 The great thing about being a pro blogger is that you can create a workspace anywhere you want.
 Unfortunately, many of us do not take advantage of this.
 I recommend finding a nice window to set your writing desk and computer by.
 Open the blinds and let the light shine on as you write.
 People that work in locations with no natural light tend to be susceptible to seasonal affective disorder and depression.

 #7 Meditate Twice a Day for Ten Minutes

 Your mind is bombarded by thinking all day long.
-Mediation is a way to reboot your mind so that it can work more effectively.
+Meditation is a way to reboot your mind so that it can work more effectively.
 Happify revealed the results of a Harvard study that will motivate you to meditate on a daily basis.

 Although there are plenty of expensive meditation apps and products out there, I prefer to keep it simple.
 The goal of meditation is to spend a period of time without thinking.
 The easiest way to accomplish this is to focus on each breathe that you take.

-I mediate at noon and sunset everyday.
+I meditate at noon and sunset everyday.
 My noon session incorporates Tai Chi.
 It only took me thirty minutes on YouTube to master a few Tai Chi moves.
 The simple movements are timed with deep breaths.
 My sunset session is all about watching nature.
-Most people associate mediation with closing your eyes, but you can also achieve mental stillness by focusing on different aspects of nature.
+Most people associate meditation with closing your eyes, but you can also achieve mental stillness by focusing on different aspects of nature.
 My two favorite nature techniques are watching a single cloud move through the sky and observing a small tree branch swaying in the wind.